 Country Code Top-Level Domains (ccTLDs)

-For over a decade, key tech players and innovators have used repurposed country code top-level domains (ccTLDs) for their branding.
-These include three country code extensions like .CO, .IO and .VC that have become wildly popular among firms and users alike, now wielding serious brand clout in the different fields that have adopted them.
+For over a decade, key tech players and innovators have used) for their branding.
+These include three country code extensions like .CO, .IO and .VC that have become wildly popular among firms and indvidual users alike, now wielding serious brand clout in the different fields that have adopted them.

 Technically, these three ccTLDs are the national domain extensions of COlombia; Indian Ocean Territory; and Saint VinCent and the Grenadines, respectively.

-It is perhaps a little strange at first to conceptualized, these are after all the assigned internet code of three real countries.
-However, if used correctly these extensions can produce targeted impact and send a very clear message on intent and positioning.
+It is perhaps a little strange at first to conceptualize, these are after all the assigned internet code of three real countries.
+However, if used correctly, these extensions can produce targeted impact and send a very clear message on intent and positioning.

 That is, they do exactly what the perfect domain is meant to do: Push your brand to the fore and take the first marketing and user engagment steps for you.